PiyushUCD/Credit-Risk-Prediction-and-Portfolio-Segmentation/project/docs/DEPLOY_STREAMLIT.md

 ```bash
 pip install -r requirements.txt
 ```

-### Slow deploy (SHAP)
-SHAP is convenient but heavy.
-If you want faster deploy times:
-- remove `shap` from `requirements-app.txt`
-- keep the rest unchanged (the app will auto-disable SHAP)

 ## After deploy
 Copy your app URL and replace the **Deploy** badge link at the top of `README.md`.